-Not long ago, the Western Bumblebee was one of the most common bee species in the U.S., ranging from New Mexico’s deserts to the Alaskan tundra.
+Not long ago, the western bumble bee was one of the most common bee species in the U.S., ranging from New Mexico’s deserts to the Alaskan tundra.
 Today, this once-common pollinator is fighting for survival.
 And it’s not the only pollinator we could lose forever — 40 percent of invertebrate pollinators are at risk of extinction.
 But to answer the question “are bees endangered” becomes a tricky question to answer — we’ll explain further below.

 We can and must save our pollinators from extinction.
 Rush a $50 donation to Friends of the Earth and help save bees from toxic pesticides.

 The good news?
 The solutions are right in front of us.
 Decades of research have found that ecological agriculture can feed us all as we protect our pollinators and planet.
-That’s why we are fighting for a future where organic food free from toxic pesticides is the norm for everyone.
+That’s why we are fighting for a future where organic food produced without toxic pesticides is the norm for everyone.

 Support our work to rapidly shift to organic, ecologically regenerative agriculture that protects people and pollinators from toxic pesticides.
 Donate $50 to Friends of the Earth today.

 But we’re up against powerful opponents in the pesticide industry.
-As pesticide giants like Bayer-Monsanto merge, they have even more money to lobby against new bee-saving regulations.
+As pesticide giants like Bayer-Monsanto merge, they have doubled down on efforts to fight new bee-saving regulations.